Trump warns strikes will resume if Iran doesn't agree to his peace terms

 "It was agreed, a long time ago, and despite all of the fake rhetoric to the contrary - NO NUCLEAR WEAPONS and, the Strait of Hormuz WILL BE OPEN & SAFE," Trump wrote on Truth Social.

-The White House denied the reports on Wednesday that Iran closed the strait, saying they are false and that there was an uptick in traffic in the strait on Wednesday.
+The White House denied news reports that Iran closed the strait as false.

 Here are more updates from the region: